 As explained in the Database Persistence page, backup is a prudent way to preserve the database in case of hardware failure.
-The backup guarantees that it will be possible to restore the database to the state it had been at the time the last backup was completed eXtremeDB provides a number of methods to backup and restore databases.
-There are three fundamentally different approaches to backing up eXtremeDB data:
+The backup guarantees that it will be possible to restore the database to the state it had been at the time the last backup was completed eXtremeDB provides several methods to backup and restore databases:

 2. File Backup.
 The file backup capability for persistent databases only allows applications to create copies of the data and log files in a background thread while normal database operations proceed uninterrupted.
 File backup can be the most efficient way of creating a backup of a disk database because it copies data at the file level, sequentially, without interpreting the content of the pages.
 Please see the File Backup page for further details.

-3. Save/Load: This is an export / import feature which includes integrated binary schema evolution: i.e., eXtremeDB can save a database as a binary image and then restore it with a changed schema.
+3. Save/Load: This is an export / import feature for in-memory and/or persistent databases which includes integrated binary schema evolution: i.e., eXtremeDB can save a database as a binary image and then restore it with a changed schema.
 (Please view the Data Export and Import pages for further details.)

 Send feedback on this topic to McObject.